-Working partnership between Endeavour Energy, Nexen and Premier Oil
+Endeavour Energy, Nexen and Premier Oil partnership

-The area is jointly owned by Endeavour Energy, a subsidiary of Texas-based Endeavour International Corporation, Nexen Petroleum UK, a subsidiary of oil and gas company Nexen, and Premier Oil, an independent upstream oil and gas company.
+The Greator Rochell area is jointly owned by Endeavour Energy, a subsidiary of Texas-based Endeavour International Corporation, Nexen Petroleum UK, a subsidiary of oil and gas company Nexen, and Premier Oil, an independent upstream oil and gas company.

-Hydrocarbon volumes and recoverable reserves at the East Rochelle field
+Hydrocarbon volumes and reserves at East Rochelle

-Gas in place for the East Rochelle field for low, base and high cases is estimated to be 119 billion cubic feet (bcf), 157bcf and 195bcf respectively.
+Gas in place for the East Rochelle field for low, base and high-cases is estimated to be 119 billion cubic feet (bcf), 157bcf and 195bcf respectively.

-The planned recovery of gas from the field is estimated to be 68bcf for low case, 118bcf for base case and 137bcf for high case.
+The planned recovery of gas from the field is estimated to be 68bcf for low-case, 118bcf for base-case and 137bcf for high-case.

-Discovery of the Greater Rochelle area-based oil and gas field in 2000
+Greater Rochelle-based oil and gas field discovery

-East Rochelle field was originally discovered and drilled by the Hess Corporation (formerly Amerada Hess) in 2000 as the Rochelle field (discovery well 15/27-9).
+East Rochelle field was originally discovered and drilled by Hess Corporation (formerly Amerada Hess) in April 2000 as the Rochelle field (discovery well 15/27-9).